 - Contact information – A reviewer would like to find out if there is a real person behind the website.
 He would look for contact information on the about/contact page.
 Create a fake persona for this.
 Your about page should give information on why this person created the website and what he hopes to achieve by it.
 On the contact page, give some options to visitors to get in touch with the person

 - Blog comments – Blog comments send an instant message to the reviewer that the blog is being read by an audience that is communicating with the writer.
 You can add some fake comments to every article you publish.
-Remember to reply back as the write to each of those comments.
+Remember to reply back as the blog author to each of those comments.

 Building an effective PBN for SEO is a slow game.
 If you build too many links to a new website, you are going to land into trouble.
 So whenever you are not sure of your link building speed, choose the slower option.
 Invest in building your PBN over the long run.
 Once you have a successful network, you will be able to use it for as long as you want.